UwayoOlga/OOP-Handling-Exceptions-with-Java-/README.md

 1. **Main.java**
    This is the entry point of the application.
 It handles user input, displays the menu, and interacts with the shopping cart system.
-   - **Exceptions Implemented:** `IOException`, `SQLException`, `ArithmeticException`and `InputMismatchException`
+   - **Exceptions Implemented:**
+     - `IOException`: For file-related errors in file operations.
+     - `SQLException`: For simulating database connection errors.
+     - `InputMismatchException`: For handling invalid user input when numeric values are expected.
+     - `ClassNotFoundException`: For simulating missing class errors at runtime.

 2. **ShoppingCart.java**
    This manages the shopping cart, including adding/removing products and calculating the total.
+   - **Exceptions Implemented:**
-   - **Exceptions Implemented:** `NullPointerException` and `IllegalArgumentException` for invalid operations on cart items.
+     - `NullPointerException`: For invalid operations on null cart items.

-3. **ProductCatalog.java**
-   This class shall manage the product catalog, including loading products from a file or database.
-   - **Exceptions Implemented:** `FileNotFoundException` and `IOException` for file-related errors when loading product data.
+     - `IllegalArgumentException`: For invalid operations such as adding an invalid quantity or product.

-4. **CartItem.java**
+3. **CartItem.java**
    This class represents an item in the shopping cart, including product details and quantity.
-   - **Exceptions Implemented:** `NullPointerException` and `IllegalArgumentException` for invalid cart item operations.
+   - **Exceptions Implemented:**

-5. **Product.java** (No exceptions implemented)
+     - `NullPointerException`: For operations involving null products.
+     - `IllegalArgumentException`: For invalid quantities when creating or modifying a cart item.

+4. **Product.java**
    This class represents a product in the catalog, including its ID, name, price, and available quantity.
-   This class doesn't implement exceptions as it's a simple data structure.
+   - **Exceptions Implemented:** No exceptions are implemented as this class is primarily a data structure.

- 6. **DatabaseHelper.java** (No exceptions implemented)
+5. **DatabaseHelper.java**
-   This simulates database interactions, such as attempting to connect to a database or simulate a database error.
+   This class simulates database interactions, such as attempting to connect to a database or handling database errors.
-    moreover, this class may internally handle exceptions but does not throw them to the main application.

- 7. **FileHelper.java** (No exceptions implemented)
+   - **Exceptions Implemented:**
+     - `SQLException`: For simulating database connection issues.
+     - `ClassNotFoundException`: For simulating missing classes during database operations.
+     - `ClassCastException`: For attempting invalid type conversions.

+6. **FileHelper.java**
-   The purpose of this class is to Handle reading from and writing to files.
-It may also simulate file errors but doesn’t explicitly handle
+   The purpose of this class is to handle reading from and writing to files, as well as simulating file-related errors.
-    or throw exceptions within its scope.
+   - **Exceptions Implemented:**
+     - `FileNotFoundException`: For cases when a file cannot be found.
+     - `IOException`: For issues while reading from or writing to a file.
+     - `EOFException`: For simulating unexpected end-of-file errors.

 ### Summary of Exception Usage:
-- **Classes with exceptions**: `Main.java`, `ShoppingCart.java`, `ProductCatalog.java`, `CartItem.java`
+- **Classes with exceptions**: `Main.java`, `ShoppingCart.java`, `CartItem.java`, `DatabaseHelper.java`, `FileHelper.java`
-- **Classes without exceptions**: `Product.java`, `DatabaseHelper.java`, `FileHelper.java`
+- **Classes without exceptions**: `Product.java`

 This overview explains both the system classes and their associated exceptions, as well as the purpose of each class in the system.